BenShapland/skyline_problem/README.md

 First cd into the working directory.

 ### Single Core
 There are 3 solutions for single core: AoS, SoA Basic, and SoA XY.
 All 3 of these solutions can be benchmarked.
-The output of SoA XY can also be comapred for sanity check.
+The output of SoA XY can also be comapred with other solutions.
 First open the Single Core directory.
 ```
 cd Single\ Core/